 My Town Tutors is a great resource for parents & teachers.
 Find qualified tutors in your area today!

 Summer is over and the 1st day of school is here.
-A high school teacher now has the responsibility of education 100+ students perhaps in three different courses.
+A high school teacher now has the responsibility of educating 100+ students perhaps in three different courses.
 How should you start off the year?

 • An assessment to evaluate reading, math, or science skills?

-• A detailed presentation of classroom culture, student expectations, and a thorough review of a syllabus.
+• A detailed presentation of classroom culture, student expectations, and a thorough review of a syllabus?

-• Jump right into the curriculum with an engaging lesson
+• Jump right into the curriculum with an engaging lesson ?

 • OR………….